ModuleLoader/es-module-loader/README.md

   }
 ```

-We can then load this module with a module tag in the page:
+Load this module with a module tag in the page:

 ```html
 <script type="module">